oracle-livelabs/oci-migration/jboss-to-oci/on-prems-env-docker/on-prems-env-docker.md

 ## Task 2: Agree to the Terms of the Private Docker Images

-This repository makes use of Oracle Docker images which are licensed and need to be pulled from DockerHub after acknowledging the terms of the license.
+This repository makes use of Oracle docker images which are licensed and need to be pulled from Oracle Container Registry after acknowledging the terms of the license.

-1. Sign in to Docker Hub and go to the **Oracle Database** page and accept the license terms at:</br>
+1. Sign in to Oracle Container Registry and go to the **Oracle Database** page by searching for **Database Enterprise Edition** and accept the license terms at: <a href="https://container-registry.oracle.com" target="_blank">https://container-registry.oracle.com</a>.
-  <a href="https://hub.docker.com/_/oracle-database-enterprise-edition" target="_blank">https://hub.docker.com/_/oracle-database-enterprise-edition</a>

-    - Click **Proceed to Checkout**.
-    - Fill in your information.
+    - Select a Language.
-    - Accept the terms of license.
+    - Scroll down to Accept the terms of license.
-    - click **Get Content**.

-2. Go to the **Instant Client** page and accept the license terms for the SQL Plus client at:</br>
+2. Search for the **Instant Client** page and accept the license terms for the SQL Plus client at: <a href="https://container-registry.oracle.com" target="_blank">https://container-registry.oracle.com</a>.
-  <a href="https://hub.docker.com/_/oracle-instant-client" target="_blank">https://hub.docker.com/_/oracle-instant-client</a>

-    - Click **Proceed to Checkout**.
-    - Fill in your information.
+    - Select a Language.
-    - Accept the terms of license.
+    - Scroll down to Accept the terms of license.
-    - click **Get Content**.

-3. Login to docker, providing your docker-hub username and password:
+4. Login to docker, providing your oracle container registry username and password:

     ```bash
     <copy>
-    docker login
+    docker login container-registry.oracle.com
     </copy>
     ```